 Welcome North!
 ExploreNorth is the world's largest Web site that focusses on travel in, and the history of, Alaska, the Yukon Territory, Northwest Territories and northern British Columbia.
-The site currently (December 2014) consists of 24,138 files (approximately 5,000 pages) taking up 1.39GB of space.
+The site currently (January 2017) consists of 30,698 files (approximately 5,600 pages) taking up 2.25GB of space.

 The thousands of pages of information rely heavily on photography, both historic and current, to share our passion for this region.

-A major rebuild is currently underway, and the site search engine is the best way to find much of the information until new navigation is created.
-In particular, the community and highway guides that are an important part of the site for many of our readers are being re-designed and re-written.
+The site is constantly being worked on, and the community and highway guides that are an important part of the site for many of our readers are the sections currently being re-designed and re-written.